⚠️ We are currently updating our 2020/21 tax guidance across the website

 Do you charge rent to someone else for living in a property that you own?
 Or do you sub-let a room in your house to a lodger?
-Having income from property, also known as rental income, means you need to consider your tax position, tell HMRC about it and possibly pay extra tax if you make a profit.
+Having income from property, also known as rental income, means you need to consider your tax position.
+You may need to tell HMRC about it and possibly pay some tax if you make a profit.